VaexExchange/vaex-api-docs/source/localizable/index.html.md

 Field | Description
 --------- | ------- | -----------
 address | Deposit address
 memo |Address remark.
 If there’s no remark, it is empty.
-When you [withdraw](#apply-withdraw) from other platforms to the KuCoin, you need to fill in memo(tag).
+When you [withdraw](#apply-withdraw) from other platforms to the Vaex, you need to fill in memo(tag).
 If you do not fill memo (tag), your deposit may not be available, please be cautious. amount | Deposit amount fee | Fees charged for deposit currency | Currency